Indiscriminate Poisoning Attacks on Unsupervised Contrastive Learning: Attack Experiments

-In practice the attacker may not know which CL algorithm the victim will use.
-Thus, ideally the attacker wants the poisoned data to be equally harmful regardless of whether the victim uses SimCLR, MoCo, or BYOL.

-Thus, in this section we assess the transferability of a particular attack across potential victim CL algorithms.
-We conduct the experiments on CIFAR-10, and report the results in \Tabref{tab:agnoistic-attack}.
-For reference, we also include the results of directly applying prior poisoning attacks against supervised learning, which are labeled as \textsc{Supervised}.
+In practice, the attacker may not know which CL algorithm the victim uses.
+Thus, ideally, the attacker wants the poisoned data to be equally harmful regardless of which exact CL algorithm the victim uses.
+Thus, in this section, we assess the transferability of a particular attack across three potential victim CL algorithms (SimCLR, MoCo, BYOL).
+We conduct the experiments on CIFAR-10, and report the accuracy in \Tabref{tab:agnoistic-attack}.
+Bold indicates the most effective attack, and blue shading indicates the most transferable.
+For reference, in the first two rows, we also include the results of directly applying prior SOTA poisoning attacks against supervised learning.

-\Tabref{tab:agnoistic-attack} shows that poisoning attacks that use supervised learning (\textsc{Supervised}) and those that use adversarial poisoning (AP-CL) are generally weak regardless of the victim's CL algorithm.
-In contrast, EMP-CL attacks can be highly effective.
-However, while sample-wise EMP-CL tends to be the most damaging, it does not transfer as well as class-wise EMP-CL.
-In terms of transferability \Tabref{tab:agnoistic-attack} shows an attack that uses BYOL and class-wise EMP-CL provides the best tradeoff between transferability and efficacy, and causes the accuracy on CIFAR-10 to drop to about 60\%, regardless of whether the victim uses SimCLR, MoCo, or BYOL.
+The results show that prior poisoning attacks designed for supervised learning are very weak in countering contrastive learning, regardless of the victim's CL algorithm.
+In contrast, contrastive poisoning is highly effective.
+However, while sample-wise CP tends to be the most damaging, it does not transfer as well as class-wise CP.
+In terms of transferability \Tabref{tab:agnoistic-attack} shows an attack that uses BYOL and class-wise CP provides the best tradeoff between transferability and efficacy, and causes the accuracy on CIFAR-10 to drop to about 60\%, regardless of whether the victim uses SimCLR, MoCo, or BYOL.